boxbackup/boxi/docs/README.txt

     The "-c" option is ignored if present, and provided to comfort those more familiar with the Box Backup command-line tools.

+  Screenshots
+    No project would be complete without a gratuitous display of the author's skill at creating awful user interfaces:

   Changes
     This software is currently experimental.
 I hope that you will try it and